 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Adani Wilmar reported total carbon emissions of approximately 508,737,000 kg CO2e for Scope 1 and about 251,112,000 kg CO2e for Scope 2.
 This marks a significant increase in emissions compared to 2023, where Scope 1 emissions were about 392,395,000 kg CO2e and Scope 2 emissions were approximately 221,690,000 kg CO2e.
-The company has not disclosed any Scope 3 emissions data.
-Adani Wilmar has set ambitious climate commitments, aiming for a 30% reduction in both Scope 1 and Scope 2 emissions by 2030, using 2021 as the baseline year.
-Additionally, the company is aligned with a long-term net-zero strategy for both Scope 1 and Scope 2 emissions, targeting completion by 2050.
-This strategy is part of Adani's broader Energy Management policy, which seeks to optimise energy consumption and emissions in line with India's net-zero goals.
-The emissions data is sourced directly from Adani Wilmar Limited, with no cascaded data from a parent or related organisation.
-The company continues to focus on enhancing its sustainability practices while addressing its carbon footprint.
+The company has not disclosed any Scope 3 emissions data for the most recent year.
+Adani Wilmar has set ambitious reduction targets, aiming for a 30% decrease in Scope 1 and Scope 2 emissions by 2030, using 2021 as the baseline year.
+Additionally, the company is committed to achieving net-zero emissions for both Scope 1 and Scope 2 by 2050, aligning with India's broader climate goals.
+The emissions data is not cascaded from any parent organization, and all figures are reported directly by Adani Wilmar Limited.
+The company continues to focus on optimising energy consumption and reducing its carbon footprint as part of its long-term sustainability strategy.

 Access structured emissions data, company-specific emission factors, and source documents